Deciding on a wood for a desk is often the hardest part of the project.

 - No tools required

-Even as a cabinetmaker I’ve found it’s not always possible to make a top.
+Even as a cabinetmaker, I’ve found making a top is not always possible.

-And, when it’s come to some of my children’s desk I’ve went easy and bought an IKEA wood desk top.
+And, when it’s come to some of my children’s desks, I’ve gone easy and bought an IKEA wood desktop.

 And, they’ve surprisingly held up quite well.